 Brain Matters: Scientists believe that the brain does not fully develop until the age of 25.
-My wife says, “For men, it’s 45.”
-As a result 18-25 year olds find themselves in the perfect storm of health risks.
+My wife says, “For men, it’s 45," but it turns out it's 22 for females and 25 for males.
+As a result college-age students find themselves in the perfect storm of health risks.
 They may feel invincible, but they suffer the highest rates of motor vehicle accidents, homicides, substance abuse and mental health issues.
+In addition, they are increasingly at risk for opiate additiction, especially if they're permissive to alcohol and other drug use.
 Therefore, it is an important time to emphasize positive social support and using healthy coping mechanisms to help them make smart decisions and deal with stress appropriately.

 Ideal Settings: Orientations, NCAA Programs,Conferences